rohitshetty/1000AwesomeThings/README.md

 ### API

 - `getAwesomeOfTheDayUrl`
     Get the url to the Awesomeness of the day.
-This fetches the home page internally and finds the most recent post and returns its url.
+This fetches the home page internally and finds the most recent post and returns its url and title.

 Usage: